California UPS Truck Accident Lawyers

 When cargo is not properly distributed or secured, it can move suddenly if the truck makes a sharp turn, accelerates, or brakes suddenly.
 Unbalanced trucks are more likely to roll over or jackknife in these situations.
 These types of accidents can be prevented through regular inspections and compliance with loading regulations.

-Our UPS truck accident lawyers have handled cases where liability fell on the driver and/or the company itself.
+Our UPS truck accident lawyers can handle cases with complex liability issues.
+In some instances, liability can fall on the driver and/or the company itself.
 Both have responsibilities to prevent cargo-related accidents.
 UPS warehouse employees must load and secure their cargo to prevent shifting during transit.
 Before hitting the road, UPS and its drivers are responsible for ensuring the cargo is properly loaded, balanced, and within legal weight limits.

 Larger trucks, such as those used by UPS, have significantly larger blind spots than the average passenger car.
 Their blind spots can extend several feet along the side and behind the vehicle.
 Trucks are usually equipped with technologies to give drivers better visibility, but truckers must still be extra careful.